 - Stuff the quails with the spring onions bulbs (save the leaves for another dish).

-- Season the quails with a tablespoon of salt, a teaspoon of pepper and the parsley.
+- Season the quails with salt and pepper pepper .
 Let it rest in the fridge for two hours.

 - Heat the oil in a heavy-bottom pot.
 Add the sugar and let it heat until it browns.